 When things go down, people panic, and when people panic, sometimes people get hurt.
 You’ll want to have a first aid kit with all the necessary medical supplies and essentials on hand.
 Don’t stock up on a full medical kit.
-Save those for your bug out locations as you don’t want the unnecessary stuff weighing you down when on the run in the city.
+Save those for your bug out locations, as you don’t want the unnecessary stuff weighing you down when on the run in the city.

 Staying in the know is essential when things go down.
 You want to hear all the vital info being broadcasted, and a TV is out of the question.
 Cables might be down, and the internet might not be an option, too.

 You might think that being in an urban jungle, ATMs will be easy to get to.
-True that they might be easy to get to, but will they even be running?
+It’s true they might be easy to get to, but will they even be running?
 Having cash on hand can make all the difference.

-Zippos and Bics in your gear can come in handy without you even knowing it.
-They can provide backup light in an underground tunnel or sewer in case your flashlights are out, and they typically don’t weigh you down.
+Zippos and BICs can come in handy without you even knowing it.
+These urban gear can provide backup light in an underground tunnel or sewer in case your flashlights are out, and they typically don’t weigh you down.

 Are you ready to put together your urban survival gear?
-It might seem simple but it can be a tasking job.
+It might seem simple, but it can be a tasking job.
 Luckily, we’ve laid out the items, all you gotta do is find the right ones for you.
-Go for quality items that can weather the storm and you’ll be good to go.
+Go for quality items that can weather the storm, and you’ll be good to go.

-Remember, circumstances can force your hand so think ahead and plan ahead, too.
+Remember, circumstances can force your hand, so think ahead and plan ahead, too.

 Any other urban survival gear we failed to mention?
 Let us know in the comments!